puppetlabs/puppetdb/documentation/migrate.markdown

 Exporting data from an existing PuppetDB database
 ------

+**NOTE** The import/export tools are only intended to migrate data between PuppetDB instances of the same version.
+Cross-version migrations may succeed, but are not supported.

 If you've been trying out PuppetDB using the embedded database and are ready to move to a production environment backed by PostgreSQL, or if you'd simply like to move your data from one PostgreSQL database to another one, you can use the `puppetdb export` command (which is available in your `/usr/sbin` directory for versions of PuppetDB >= 1.2).
 All you'll need to do is run a command like this:

     $ sudo puppetdb export --outfile ./my-puppetdb-export.tar.gz